2hwk/Q2K/README.md

 ## Future Development

-As for now, development is on hiatus whilst the 32u4 branch of keyplus is further developed (soon tm).
-Future plans include outputting to kbfirmware json layout for use with kbfirmware based GUI interfaces, developing a nicer GUI and front end, and possibly reading off qmk.config .json data as well.
+Future plans include outputting to kbfirmware json layout for use with kbfirmware based GUI interfaces (a rudimentary implementation is avaliable by calling q2kb instead of q2k), and developing a user-friendly GUI and front end, including (possible?) windows support.

+Right now the entire source code is being reworked to:
+A) Better reflect qmk folder structure (bad assumptions were made which turned out to be incorrect) and ensure better compatability.
+B) Be easier to understand.
+Right now it's jumbled spaghetti but hopefully incorporating more OOP and actually using python classes correctly (whoops) will help make things easier to see under the hood.
+C) Provide easier hook-in methods for GUIs.
+Why the backend is being reworked at all tbh.

 Ideally Q2K will be a fully fledged utility which will serve both the keyplus and QMK community.